 Jungle Scout's sales estimator will help you be informed about how well items are selling on Amazon (and it's our choice for the best Amazon sales estimator).

 Ideally, your product should have some feature or benefit that's different and better than the competition.
 This is the easiest way to set yourself apart from your competitors.

-Jungle Scout focuses on the data points available from Amazon, and determining things like “uniqueness” isn't something you're going to get from an analysis tool like Jungle Scout.
+Determining things like “uniqueness” isn't something you're going to get from an analysis tool like Jungle Scout.

-Jungle Scout Chrome Extension vs. App
+Jungle Scout Extension vs. The Jungle Scout Web App

-Jungle Scout actually comes in 2 forms: A browser extension and a more full-featured web application that you sign into and use from any web browser.
+Jungle Scout comes in 2 forms: A browser extension and a more full-featured Jungle Scout web app that you sign into and use from any web browser.

 If you're still in the brainstorming phase of your product idea and are wide open on which category to enter – the Niche Hunter can certainly help you discover some opportunities you might not find otherwise.